-Interstacks helps you monitor machines and sensors so you can increase productivity and reduce maintenance costs.
-It does this by using snap-together, modular electronic blocks – Stacks, and an integrated IoT cloud platform – MyStacks IoT cloud.
+Interstacks monitors machines and sensors so you can increase productivity and reduce maintenance costs.
+It does this by using snap-together, modular electronic blocks – Stacks, and an optional integrated IoT cloud platform – MyStacks.

-Need some help with your machine monitoring projects?
-Contact us now and we’ll jump on a zoom meet.
+Need some help with your machine monitoring or other IoT projects?
+Contact us now.
 Email email@example.com

 Stackbuilder is the visual authoring tool that allows you to tell your stack what to do by making stack “blueprints” and sending them to your stack via a USB cable connection.